getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 Number                  := "-"?
 NumberBody;            (* Note 5 *)
 <NumberBody>            := (Digit+ "."
 Digit+) | Digit+;

+(* PositiveIntegerLit: bare positive integer (no sign, no fractional part, no underscores).
+PEG-ordered before Number in <Token> with negative lookahead for "."
+Digit to avoid swallowing the integer part of decimals.
+Emits PositiveIntegerLit token. *) PositiveIntegerLit        := Digit+ !("."
+Digit);

+(* PositiveIntegerLitWithSep: positive integer with optional underscore separators.
+Fires from inside <EscapedNumber>, paired with EscapePlain.
+Emitted as PositiveIntegerLit. *) PositiveIntegerLitWithSep := DigitsWithSep !("."
+Digit);   (* emitted as PositiveIntegerLit *)

 (* Number variant aliases — each emits a Number token with content shape matching the Escape opener's digit class. *) HexNumber               := "-"?
 HexDigit+;             (* emitted as Number *)